FEATURES / ALERTS Private beta

 Deliver anywhere, create anywhere

-Create alerts through the web UI, in AI chat, via the REST API, or through MCP.
-Each method is equally capable.
+Create alerts through the web UI, in AI chat, via the REST API, or through gitrevio_alert_create in MCP.
+Each method is equally capable; alerts are first-class write actions, not read-only suggestions.

 # Create an alert via AI chat